MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-async-programming.md

 ## Next steps

 After reading the asynchronous programming document above, we hope you now better understand the various asynchronous programming concepts.
-Once you have mastered the art of async programming, it is important to be able to iterate over the results.
-The [pagination and iteration](java-sdk-pagination.md) documentation introduces the best iteration strategies, as well as detailing how pagination works in the Azure SDK for Java.
+Once you've mastered the art of async programming, it's important to know how to iterate over the results.
+The [pagination and iteration](java-sdk-pagination.md) documentation introduces the best iteration strategies, and details how pagination works in the Azure SDK for Java.